-$^{^{14}}$ Interview with Hajiya Hafsat Datti Ahmed 50yrs she the owner of flora stitches a commercial tailoring enterprise at BUK Road Rijiyar Zaki on 4^{th} April 2020
+14 Interview with Hajiya Hafsat Datti Ahmed 50yrs she the owner of flora stitches a commercial tailoring enterprise at BUK Road Rijiyar Zaki on 4th April 2020

-Picture showing one of the commercial shops located at Zoo road in Kano metropolis Record keeping, issuing of receipt, the use of social media for publicity and jingles in the radio stations are all developments associated with commercial tailoring which was hitherto not applied to the home-based method of tailoring.
+Record keeping, issuing of receipt, the use of social media for publicity and jingles in the radio stations are all developments associated with commercial tailoring which was hitherto not applied to the home-based method of tailoring.
 The post 1990s period witnessed a high rise of commercial tailoring shops all over the metropolis unlike the pre 1990s era when the tailors were concentrated within some known localities in the city like Fagge, Yakasai, Soron Dinki, and Hausawa to mention but a few.
 But the subsequent development in the tailoring enterprise brought with it two major changes.
 First and foremost the specialization changed from being hereditary in the sense that women had to undergo training to enable them become professional tailors and secondly, the concentration of tailors and tailoring center became a metropolitan pattern rather than a specialization pattern attached to some wards and localities within the city of Kano.